ClickHouse/clickhouse-rs/README.md

 * `watch` — enables `client.watch` functionality.
 See the corresponding section for details.
 * `uuid` — adds `serde::uuid` to work with [uuid](https://docs.rs/uuid/latest/uuid/) crate.
 * `time` — adds `serde::time` to work with [time](https://docs.rs/time/latest/time/) crate.
-* `wa-37420` — implements a workaround for CH versions prior to v22.6.
-See the corresponding section for details.

 ## Data Types
 * `(U)Int(8|16|32|64|128)` maps to/from corresponding `(u|i)(8|16|32|64|128)` types or newtypes around them.